huutuandev/huutuandev/README.md

 # 👋 Hi, I'm Tuan Nguyen

-Backend Developer specialized in Java Spring Boot, building scalable backend systems and modern web applications.
+Backend Developer specializing in building scalable systems and modern web applications.

+---

 ## 🚀 About Me

-* Backend developer focused on Java Spring Boot ecosystem
-* Experience building RESTful APIs, authentication, authorization, and database-driven applications
-* Strong understanding of software architecture, clean code, and system design principles
+* Backend-focused with strong experience in API development, authentication & system design
+* Hands-on with real-world features like payment integration and AI services
-* Hands-on experience with Redis, Docker, VPS deployment, CI/CD pipelines
+* Comfortable with deployment, performance optimization, and clean architecture
-* Experience integrating AI services (OpenAI API) and online payment gateways (VNPay, MoMo)
-* Available for freelance and collaborative projects involving Backend, Full-stack, and AI-powered applications
+* Open for Backend / Full-stack / AI-integrated projects

 ---